mvolkmann/blog/src/smalltalk/05-syntax.md

 | parentheses to control evaluation order           | `a * (b + c)`                                              |
 | reference to current object in a method           | `self`                                                     |

+Whitespace in Smalltalk code is insignificant.
+Spaces, tabs, and newline characters can be freely inserted.

 The caret (^) in a return expression can be followed by a space.
 The pretty printer includes a space, but many developers prefer to omit it.